This is part of my constitutional design series.

 Every single constitutional mechanism that restrains the party or person currently in power pushes democracy away from the accountability model and toward the consensus model.
 These restraints make unpopular actions less likely at the cost of limiting the ability of those in power to experiment and limiting voters’ ability to pinpoint who is responsible for outcomes.

 Decisions over constraints are made even harder by the many other concerns hidden in the choice between accountability and consensus.
-Constraints usually lead to more stability in policy, which might be good (it allows people to work around policy) or might be bad (it allows people to discover and abuse loopholes; also less data informing policymakers on what good policy looks like).
-Constraints can limit the ability of the people in power to destroy democracy.
+Constraints lead to more stability in policy, which might be good (it allows people to work around policy) or might be bad (it allows people to discover and abuse loopholes; also less data informing policymakers on what good policy looks like).
+Constraints limit the ability of the people in power to destroy democracy.
 Constraints give the opposition party the incentive to intentionally sabotage the country so that people vote out the party in power.
-Lastly, even if you think voters are terrible at implementing accountability successfully, there is a very blunt way of looking at this - if you think the bad party does more bad than the good party does good (relative to whatever the middle point is) you should lean toward consensus (because neither side will ever truly be in charge), while if you think the opposite you should lean toward accountability (because power will alternate between the two sides).
+Lastly, there is a very blunt way of looking at this - if you think the bad party does more bad than the good party does good (relative to whatever the middle point is) you should lean toward consensus (because neither side will ever truly be in charge), while if you think the opposite you should lean toward accountability (because power will alternate between the two sides).

 The exact constraints affect all of these concerns, and I think the details can be quite important.
 I hope throughout this series to highlight cases where accountability and consensus would seem to work particularly well.
 Join me!